Massive Bankruptcy Follows Massive Suits In Re Takata

 What Happens to Consumers?

-Consumers still on the hook for injuries or replacements from Takata still have a chance.
+Consumers still on the hook for bills and long term care for injuries or replacements from Takata still have a chance.
 However, the window is closing.
 Bankruptcy laws may lock in existing suits and prevent future ones from affecting.
 Even if the cases are allowed to proceed, diminishing assets may make recovery very difficult.